 Perchlorate in Breastmilk by Purnendu K Dasgupta, principal author of the Texas Tech Breast Milk Study.
 March 3, 2005.

 Toxins and Infant Feeding by Jack Newman, MD, FRCPC, 2009.

 Contaminants have been found in human milk.
 Should I wean my baby?
 FAQ from LLLI.
 September 25, 2003.

 Breastfeeding Remains Best Choice in a Polluted World, LLLI Media Release.
 August 2003.

 Various Levels of Perchlorate Exposure Found Not to Be Harmful to Newborns, Pregnant Women, and Other Adults.
 American Thyroid Association Press Release.
 Oct 1, 2004.

-The Question of Perchlorate Exposure and Potential Effects on the Thyroid.
-American Thyroid Association Health Committee Statement.
-Feb 3, 2004
+Update on the Question of Perchlorate Exposure and Potential Effects on the Thyroid.
+American Thyroid Association Public Health Committee Statement.
+April 25, 2005.

 Perchlorate: Questions and Answers from the US Food & Drug Administration

 EPA Sets Reference Dose for Perchlorate.
 US EPA Press Release.
 Feb 18, 2005.

 Perchlorate.
 General information from the US EPA.